egberts/egberts.github.io-src/content/articles/bind9-split-horizon2.md

 ```

 There is a reason for this breakage of `rndc`, there is no easy way to determine
-which instance of the many named daemon that we will be running.
+which instance of the many named daemon that are running.

-We want new sets of `rndc` commands to denote which is which side of the horizon.
-We can use the `<instance>` name here.
+For a new sets of `rndc` commands to denote which is which side of the horizon.  `<instance>` name shall be used here.

-Also we want to assist systemd with communicating with the correct instance so
+Also to assist `systemd` with communicating with the correct instance,
-we repurpose the `/etc/default/bind9` into:
+the `/etc/default/bind9` get copied and modified into:

 File: `/etc/default/bind9-internal`
 ```bash